Global markets under Trump: Build the Wall (Street)!... and China

 Russian dollar-denominated bonds have made holders a stellar 33% total return over the last four years despite various wobbles around sanctions and investigations of Trump's links to Moscow.

-That is better than the near 20% earned by U.S. Treasuries, German bunds and corporate credit.
+That is better than the near 20% return on U.S. Treasuries, German bunds and corporate credit, roughly the same as Japan's stock market <.N225>, albeit not as much as the near 50% leap for safe-haven gold.

 "It (Russia) has been one of best fiscal stories out there," said Aberdeen Standard Investment portfolio manager Viktor Szabo.

-But "over the past couple of days the rouble's performance has been even worse than the lira's, which is saying something," he added, linking it to concerns Biden could take a tougher line on Russia.
+But "over the past couple of days the rouble's performance has been even worse than the lira's, which is saying something," he added, linking it to the concerns over Biden's stance.

+Venezuela's bonds are at the opposite end of the spectrum.
 They have shown some signs of life in recent weeks after becoming almost worthless after Trump's administration sanctioned https://uk.reuters.com/article/us-venezuela-markets-jpmorgan/jp-morgan-cuts-venezuela-debt-from-popular-bond-benchmarks-idUKKCN1U41KX them in early 2019 in a bid to force President Nicolas Maduro and his allies from power.

 Mexico's peso has also been climbing again, on hopes that it will not face the same kind of border worries should Biden win.